The galaxy power spectrum on the lightcone: deep, wide-angle redshift surveys and the turnover scale: Validation with -body simulation mock catalogues

 \subsection{D\"ammerung Simulation}

-For construction of the past lightcone we make use of the large-volume simulation from the ``D\"ammerung Suite'' of runs \cite[for full details see][]{SmithAngulo2019}, which will allow us to measure the power spectrum over a wide range of scales.
+To generate past lightcones we make use of the large-volume simulation from the ``D\"ammerung Suite'' of runs \cite[for details see][]{SmithAngulo2019}, which allows us to measure the power spectrum over a wide range of scales.
 In summary, the cosmological parameters of this run were in accord with the Planck best-fit \cite{Planck2014XVI}.
 The exact cosmological parameter values that were used are: the dark energy equation of state parameters were $w_0=-1.0$ and $w_a=0.0$; the dark energy density parameter was $\Omega_{\rm DE}=0.6914$, which, since the cosmological model was spatially flat gave a matter density $\Omega_{\rm m}=0.3086$; the physical densities of cold dark matter and baryons were set to $\omega_c=0.11889$ and $\omega_b=0.022161$, respectively; the primordial power spectrum spectral index, amplitude and running were set to $n_{\rm s}=0.9611$, $A_s=2.14818\times 10^{-9}$ and $\alpha=0.0$, respectively.
 The linear matter power spectrum was computed using {\tt CAMB} \cite{Lewisetal2000}, down to $z=0$.
 This was rescaled back to the $z=49$ using the scale-independent matter only linear growth factor and the initial conditions were lain down using an upgraded version of 2LPT \cite{Crocceetal2006}.

-The $N$-body simulation was run using the code {\tt Gadget-3} developed for the Millennium-XXL simulation\cite{Springel2005,Anguloetal2012}.
-The large-volume simulation was performed with $N=2048^3$ dark matter particles, in a comoving box of size $L=3000\Mpc$, yielding a mass per particle of \mbox{$m_{\rm p}=2.69\times10^{11}\Msol$}.
+The simulation was run using the {\tt Gadget-3} code developed for the Millennium-XXL simulation\cite{Springel2005,Anguloetal2012}.
+The large-volume run was performed with $N=2048^3$ dark matter particles, in a comoving box of size $L=3000\Mpc$, yielding a mass per particle of \mbox{$m_{\rm p}=2.69\times10^{11}\rm{\Msol}$}.
 Sixty snapshots were output between $z=49$ and $z=0$, with a hybrid linear-logarithmic output spacing that matched the Millennium Run I simulation \cite{Springeletal2005}.
 The simulation was run on the SuperMUC machine at the Leibniz Rechnum Zentrum in Garching and the full particle data storage was $\sim$20 TB.
-Haloes and subhaloes were extracted on-the-fly using the built-in {\tt FoF} and {\tt subfind} algorithms.
-Isolated FoF haloes are identified with at least 15 particles.
-Thus the smallest dark matter halo in the catalogue has a mass $M_{\rm h}^{\rm min}\approx 4\times10^{12}\Msol$.